- Why Research

 Dr. Greene's group is actively developing and testing novel therapies that have the potential to prevent drug resistance and improve breast cancer outcomes.

-Dr. Greene's BCRF research is focused on developing new therapeutic approaches to prevent, treat, and eradicate breast cancer.
-Using methods developed in his laboratory, Dr. Greene's team works to synthetically engineer novel drugs that target the family of erbB proteins, of which HER2 is a member.
+Dr. Greene's group is actively developing and testing novel therapies to improve patient outcomes by preventing drug resistance.
+Using methods developed in his laboratory, Dr. Greene's team works to synthetically engineer novel drugs that target the family of ErbB proteins, of which HER2 is a member.

 Mark I. Greene received his MD and PhD from the University of Manitoba in Canada, and the FRCP from the Royal College in 1976.
 In 1976 Dr. Greene moved from Canada to Harvard University.
 Professor Greene was appointed Assistant Professor at Harvard Medical School in 1978 and then Associate Professor in 1980.
 Greene was recruited to the University of Pennsylvania in 1986 as Professor of the Center of Receptor Biology.
 Dr. Greene was the Newton Abraham Professor of Medical Sciences, Oxford and is currently a trustee of the Abraham Research Trust Unit at the Dunn School and Oxford University.